 For the filling:

-- Heat the olive oil in a large sauté pan over medium heat.
-After a minute or 2, add the onions and stir continuously until softened and starting to caramelize, for about 15-18 minutes.
+- Heat 2 tablespoons of olive oil, or butter, in a large sauté pan over medium heat.
+After a minute or 2, add the onions and stir continuously until softened and tender, for about 15 to 18 minutes.
+To caramelize the onions for more flavor, continue cooking for another 20 minutes.
 Remove from pan and set aside.

-- Wipe out your pan and re-heat the same pan with a few glugs of olive oil over medium-high heat.
-After a minute or 2, add the sliced mushrooms, thyme and season with a little salt and let cook until softened, for about 8-10 minutes.
+- Using the same pan, use the remaining tablespoon of olive oil and, after a minute or 2, add the sliced mushrooms, thyme and season with a little salt and let cook until softened and tender, for about 8 to 10 minutes.

-- When softened, add the balsamic vinegar and reduce the heat to medium low.
+- Add the balsamic vinegar and reduce the heat to medium low.
 Cook for another 5 minutes, remove from the heat and combine with the cooked onions.
 Set aside.

 To assemble the galette: